Fleckism/SecurityPlus/SecurityPlus/21A Physical Site Security Controls.md

 ### Cable Locks

 Cable locks attach to a secure point on the device chassis.
-A server chassis might come with both a metal loop and a Kensington security slot.
+A server chassis might come with both a metal loop and a [[Kensington security slot]].
 As well as securing the chassis to a rack or desk, the position of the secure point prevents the chassis from being opened, without removing the cable first.
 # PHYSICAL ATTACKS AGAINST SMART CARDS AND USB

 Some types of smart cards used as passkeys for electronic locks can be vulnerable to cloning and skimming attacks: